crised/server_android/README.md

 Important Relationships:

-* 3 ACME existing applications.
+* 3 ACME existing applications (we're not allowed to modify this)
 * 1 Telematic Server Application.
 * Any number of clients connected to Admin Client.
 * 12 android tablets for field agents.